 Here’s my bucket list that I’ve had in mind.
 The ones with a check mark were obviously accomplished already or if it says semi-accomplished, it means I’ve done some of it already but not to the extent it has been truly accomplished.

-- Go to the best museums in the world (semi-accomplished)
+- Go to the best museums in the country (semi-accomplished)

 - Go to the best Electric Dance Music festivals in the east coast (semi-accomplished)

-- Go see one or more of my favorite hip-hop and/or R&B artists live in concert✓
+- Go see one or more of my favorite artists live in concert✓

 - Go to at least 3 continents ✓